LLETZ or loop diathermy

 Obstetrics and Gynaecology

-An area of abnormal cells has been found on your cervix (neck of the womb).
-LLETZ, otherwise known as loop diathermy, is carried out to remove and examine these cells more closely.
+An area of abnormal cells has been found on your cervix (entrance of your uterus/womb).
+LLETZ stands for large loop excision of the transformation zone, and is also called loop diathermy.
+It is a treatment to remove cell changes (abnormal cells) in your cervix and allows us to look at these cells more closely.

 What is involved?

-Firstly a colposcopy will be performed to identify the abnormal area.
+First, you will have a colposcopy (test o look at your cervix) to identify the abnormal area.

 The colposcopist will inject a local anaesthetic into your cervix.
 This means you are awake, but the area that needs treating is numb (you cannot feel it).
 The injection might sting for a short time and you may be aware of your heart beating faster.
-This feeling will pass shortly.
+This feeling does not last for long.

 A diathermy plate (big sticky pad) is placed on your thigh (or appropriate area) to make sure the electric current we use does not burn you.
 The diathermy plate does not hurt and is removed once the treatment is finished.

 The abnormal cells are removed using a wire loop heated by an electric current.
-You should not feel any pain, but you may feel some pressure and experience a dull cramp in the lower abdomen similar to period pain.
+You should not feel any pain, but you may feel some pressure and experience a dull cramp in your lower abdomen (tummy) similar to period pain.

 It is normal to notice a slight burning smell and hear a noise like a soft vacuum cleaner.